Explore the incredible Hadrian’s Wall and the Scottish Borders on this day tour from Edinburgh.

 Hadrian’s Wall - The wildest and most northerly frontier of the ancient Roman Empire.

 But this isn’t just any wall, it’s an astounding achievement.
-When you visit Hadrian’s Wall you’ll be amazed at the might and power of the Roman Empire.
+Itshowcases the might of the ancient Roman Empire, and illustrates how the Roman's interacted with tribal Britain.

 This tour takes you to the most interesting parts and lets you learn about Rome’s influence on Britain, while also giving you a chance to explore the gentle rolling hills of the borders, and visit an ancient abbey.

 It’s perfect for anyone fascinated by the collision of cultures and quintessential British landscapes.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)